Chilaquiles recipe with eggs is such an amazing tortilla recipe!

 DON’T FORGET TO SUBSCRIBE TO THE TORTILLA CHANNEL NEWSLETTER FOR FREE TO RECEIVE NEW RECIPE NOTIFICATIONS INTO YOUR INBOX!

-Looking for an easy chilaquiles recipe?
-Try this recipe made with corn tortillas, sauce or salsa and vegetables.
-Easy to make and Baked in the oven!
+Looking for an easy breakfast recipe?
+Try this oven baked tortilla chilaquilas recipe made with corn tortillas, sauce or salsa and vegetables.

 - 6 small corn tortillas